Appointments

 Extended Opening Hours

-We offer an Extended Opening Surgery on alternate Saturdays within the month at Atrium Health Centre and Crossways Surgery (however this may be subject to alteration).
+We offer an Extended Opening Surgery on alternate Saturdays within the month at Atrium Health Centre and Crossways Surgery (this may be subject to change).

-The surgery is open for nurse and HCA appointments which can be booked via our reception team.
+The surgery is open for nurse and HCA appointments which can be booked by our reception team.

 Please note patients will not be able to request or collect repeat prescriptions during this time.